ElRojo/go-vault/README.md

 ### Pwgen

 This was built with the help of a medium article.
-It takes a string and creates a slice of runes and randomly selects a rune, converts it back to a string, and adds it to the return value.
+Initially it used a simple RAND based on unix time.
+That is obviously not cryptographically secure, so I implemented a change using crypto/rand.
+It creates a slice of runes, iterates for the length of password passed adding a rune for the provided characters per iteration.
+It then returns the stringified version of the rune slice.

 GenerateUUID uses Google's UUID generator.
 This can be helpful when setting up a fresh instance and setting some random passwords.

 ### Validate Request Fields